Frnd-me/frnd-me.github.io/_posts/2024-10-23-talos-incus.md

 # Managing multiple VM instances

-To run multiple instances of Talos or any other OS, you can automate the process using a Bash script.
+You can automate the process using a Bash script to run multiple instances of Talos or any other OS.
 Here’s an example script, _start.sh_, to spin up several VMs:

 {% highlight bash %}
 #!/bin/bash